gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 chunks of an SCTP packet.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except the initial SCTP handshake, any initial key-management traffic, the SCTP common header, the SCTP DTLS chunk header, the INIT and INIT-ACK chunks during an SCTP Restart procedure and the SHUTDOWN-COMPLETE chunk.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except the initial SCTP handshake, any initial key-management traffic, the SCTP common header, the SCTP DTLS chunk header, and the INIT and INIT-ACK chunks during an SCTP Restart procedure.

 The support of the DTLS chunk and the key-management method to use is negotiated by the peers at the setup of the SCTP association using a